StackOverNani10/charactercrud-library/README.md

 ```
 const sh = require("charactercrud-library");

-sh.screenBuilder("mainScreen");
+sh.screenManager("mainScreen");

 ```
-Screen Builder recieves name of main screen as a parameter, so, you need to write a correct name to make it work.
+screenManager recieves name of main screen as a parameter, so, you need to write a correct name to make it work.

 ## Documentation